 1. Sydney New Year Harbour Cruise

-The absolute best way to welcome the New Year, a Sydney New Year Harbour Cruise is a favourite among locals and tourists alike.
+The absolute best way to welcome the New Year, a Sydney Harbour Cruise is a favourite among locals and tourists alike.
 All cruises dock at an obstruction-free viewpoint for the first show of NYE fireworks after which they complete the 15 KM circuit of the harbour, making sure you're back at a panoramic angle for the midnight extravaganza.
 Sydney New Year Harbour Cruise cost anything between AU$300 and AU$1100 per person, most cruises inclusive of a lavish dinner spread, entertainment on-board and free flowing alcohol!Here are some more Sydney Harbour NYE Cruises to pick from.

 Popular New Year Harbour Cruises in Sydney